Smlcrm/TempusBench/README.md

 ### Adding New Models

+**Important**: All models must be compatible with Python 3.0 or later (Python 3.x series).
+Ensure your model implementation and dependencies work with Python 3.x.

 1. **Choose model type** (deterministic, stochastic, or hybrid):
    - **Deterministic**: Point forecasts (mean/median predictions)
    - **Stochastic**: Probabilistic forecasts (samples/quantiles)